cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return vec
 ~~~

-`Field` provides the following class methods for representing a value as a
+`Field` provides the following class methods for representing an integer as a
 sequence of field elements, each of which represents a bit of the input.
 These
 are used to encode measurements in some variants of Prio3
 ({{prio3-instantiations}}).